This post may contain affiliate links. For more information, read my disclosure policy.

 4. Preheat oven: Preheat the oven to 350°F. Line two cookie sheets with parchment paper or silicone baking mats.

 5. Coat the cookies in powdered sugar: Place the powdered sugar in a small bowl.
-Roll the cookie dough balls in the powdered sugar until they are coated.
+Scoop cookie dough balls and roll them in the powdered sugar until they are coated.
 Then, evenly space them on the cookie sheet.
-They won’t spread much when baking, so you don’t have to space them as far apart.

 6. Bake: Bake the cookies for about 10 minutes, rotating pans halfway through baking for an even bake.
 Serve and enjoy!